 Residential Underground Oil Tank Removals

-Underground oil tank removals in Massachusetts require knowledge of the fuel type in the tank, and proper handling of the tank’s vapors because they may be highly flammable.
+Successful underground oil tank removal necessitates information such as the fuel type in the tank, and proper handling of the tank’s vapors because they may be highly flammable.
 Prior to removing your underground storage tank, our licensed, knowledgeable technicians will inspect your property to determine what’s needed to prepare the site.
-If necessary, we obtain permits from your local fire department to make sure the property is “dig-safe,” since underground oil tank removals in Massachusetts typically involve uncovering and removing the tanks with excavation equipment.
+If necessary, we obtain permits from your local fire department to make sure the property is “dig-safe,” since underground oil tank removals typically involve uncovering and removing the tanks with excavation equipment.
 Utility companies then mark the property to ensure safe excavating.
-Our crews pump out the remaining fuel, evacuate the fuel vapor, cut open the tank, clean the sediment from the tank bottom, hoist the tank out of the ground with an excavator, and place it on the trailer to be brought to a licensed Massachusetts tank disposal/recycler.
+Our crews pump out the remaining fuel, evacuate the fuel vapor, cut open the tank, clean the sediment from the tank bottom, hoist the tank out of the ground with an excavator, and place it on the trailer to be brought to a licensed tank disposal/recycler.

 It takes about 4-6 hours to remove an underground storage tank, longer for very large tanks.